tejuscs/ADBD-Labs/adb-in-memory/adb-inmemory.md

 **Note:** Even though the amount of memory available is based on OCPU, the slider is based on a percentage of the total memory available in the SGA of the ADB instance.

-- The ADB will go into "SCALING IN PROGRESS" status while the IM parameters are applied to the Autonomous Container and Autonomous Database.
+- The ADB will go into "SCALING IN PROGRESS" status while the IM parameters are applied to the Autonomous Container and Autonomous AI Database.

 ![This image shows the result of performing the above step.](./images/scalinginprogress.jpg)